Skip to main content

 IP filtering

-IP filtering is a feature that allows you to exclude certain IP addresses from your Wistia stats.
+IP filtering is a feature that lets you exclude specific IP addresses from your Wistia stats.
 IPs can only be listed as individual numbers, not ranges.
 Account Owners can configure IP filtering in their account settings.

 J